• Skip to primary navigation

 • Add the milk and heavy cream to the soup.
 Bring to a light boil, reduce the heat to simmer and allow to simmer for 30-45 minutes.

-• After allowing the soup to simmer, add the halibut and black pepper.
+• After allowing the soup to simmer, add the cod and black pepper.
 Let the soup continue to simmer over low heat for an additional 15-20 minutes.
 Or until the halibut is fully cooked.

 **If the soup gets to thick, add water to pot.
 I wouldn't add any more dairy at this point, just water.